Skip to main content

 The core idea

-Traditional connectivity maps show you where service should exist.
-Linkr shows you where connectivity actually exists, right now, based on contributions from the community.
-Every hotspot on Linkr is:
+Traditional coverage maps show you where service should exist.
+Linkr is being built to show where connectivity does exist, based on contributions from the community.
+A Linkr hotspot is meant to be:

-• Real: contributed by a person or organization
+• Contributed: shared by a person or organization, not scraped or estimated

-Linkr turns fragmented local connectivity into shared global infrastructure.
+The goal is to turn fragmented local connectivity into shared infrastructure.

 Who Linkr is for

-Individuals who want to share their connectivity with others, whether at home, at work, or on the go.
-Organizations looking to deploy connectivity at scale, across campuses, cities, events, or distributed locations.
-Anyone who needs to find reliable internet access in unfamiliar places.
+Individuals who want to share their connectivity with others, at home, at work, or on the go.
+Organizations that want their connectivity to be discoverable across campuses, venues, or distributed locations.
+Organizational deployment is on the roadmap — see For organizations.
+Anyone looking to find reliable internet access in an unfamiliar place.

 What Linkr is not